aammd/Habitat_Filtering/MS/OrgSize.md

 It has been difficult to determine whether environmental filtering or dispersal limitation explains variation in species composition between micro- and macroscopic organisms.
-There are two reasons for this.
+There are three reasons for this.
 First, the distribution of micro-and macroscopic organisms has rarely been compared within the same system.
 This creates a problem of scale, with studies of many macroscopic organisms occurring on much smaller spatial scales than bacteria.
 Second, when we rely on observational data alone, we have a limited ability to infer environmental filtering.
 This is because environment, space and dispersal are often correlated.
-Additionally, when an actively-dispersing species is not found in a site it is impossible to determine if this is because the environment makes dispersal or establishment unlikely.
-For example, a female insect may be deterred from ovipositing in a location by the presence of a predator.
+For example, in Smith and Lundholm [-@Smith2010] found that spatially-correlated dispersal contributed to both spatial and environmental partitions of variance in community composition.
 Previous researchers have used variance partitoning to separate the effects of environment from space, but this approach still has limitations [@Gilbert2010].
 Patterns of dispersal may be irregular and nonlinear over space, caused by individual behaviour (active dispersers) or by nonlinear, unpredictable vectors (passive dispersers).
+Third, when an actively-dispersing species is not found in a site it is impossible to determine if this is because the environment makes dispersal or establishment unlikely.
+For example, a female insect may be deterred from ovipositing in a location by the presence of a predator.
 An experiment that removes dispersal limitation for all organisms is therefore a stronger test of the relative effects of environment on species composition.
 We are aware of no study that experimentally removes dispersal limitation for both micro- and macro-